Manecas1221212/romance/chapter_03.md

 Senior spring came with absurd sunshine.
 The kind that made the steps of Low Library a runway and made everyone believe their plans were guaranteed.

 Anna and Claire were about to graduate.
 Jason too.
-Jane was already downtown—past the point of campus rumors, now a story girls in pencil skirts told each other to prove it could be done.
+Jane was thriving at Henderson—closing deals, on track for early promotion, becoming the story girls in pencil skirts told each other to prove it could be done.

-“We should move in together next year,” Jason said in March, as if it were a to-do on Anna’s list.
-They were walking past the Alma Mater, coffees in hand, her tote too heavy with printouts she’d highlighted within an inch of their lives.
-“Find a place in the West Village.
-I’ll be at Whitmore Capital by July.
-You’ll be at Henderson by August.
-It’s perfect.”
+"We should move in together next year," Jason said in March, as if it were a to-do on Anna's list.
+They were walking past the Alma Mater, coffees in hand, her tote too heavy with printouts she'd highlighted within an inch of their lives.
+"Find a place in the West Village.
+I'll be at Goldman by July.
+You'll be at Henderson by August.
+It's perfect."

 “We could,” Anna said lightly.